Silvia and Greg

 2. Farmacias Similares: The Budget Hero

-Pro Tip: If you are a business owner or a founder, you appreciate efficiency.
-Similares is the “lean startup” of pharmacies.
-It is not fancy, but it gets the job done at a price that makes you wonder why we pay so much back home.
+Pro Tip: As a business owner or founder, you understand efficiency.
+Similares is the “Lean Startup” pharmacy.
+It’s not glamorous, but it gets the job done at a price that makes you think about how crazy we must be paying such outrageous prices for things back home.

 Where to Find Farmacias Similares in Cozumel